Crohn Disease

 - Cannot control your diarrhea with diet changes and drugs

-- Have lost weight, or a child is not gaining weight
+- Have lost weight, or your child with Crohn disease is not gaining weight

 - Have rectal bleeding, drainage, or sores